w3c/activitystreams/implementation-reports/template.md

 ## Implementation details

-Application name: %name%
+* Application name: %name%
-Version: %first version with Activity Streams 2.0 support% Platform name: %platform if this is a plugin or extension, otherwise "N/A"%
+* Version: %first version with Activity Streams 2.0 support%
+* Platform name: %platform if this is a plugin or extension, otherwise "N/A"%
-License: %open source license or other%
+* License: %open source license or other%
-Public: %"public" or "private"%
-Main URL: %Main URL for the application%
+* Main URL: %Main URL for the application%
+* Public: %"public" or "private"%
-Activity Streams 2.0 URL: %url for features specific to AS2% Application role: %"publisher", "consumer", "both"% Interface to other applications: %"library", "network service", "other"%
+* Activity Streams 2.0 URL: %url for features specific to AS2%
+* Application role: %"publisher", "consumer", "both"%
+* Interface to other applications: %"library", "network service", "other"%

 ## Core classes